go-aah/docs/websocket.md

 ---
 # WebSocket for Real-time Apps

-aah provides a flexible and easier way to implement `WebSocket` capabilities into the application. aah draws a thin line to enable maximum usability and provides WebSocket power to the aah user.
+aah provides a flexible and easier way to implement `WebSocket` capabilities into the application. aah enables maximum usability and provides WebSocket power to the user.

 As always, aah is structured, organized and maintainable. aah shines more with application growth.